armandomm09/go_nnfs/README.md

 # Neural Network From Scratch (NNFS) Repository

 ## Overview
 This repository is designed as a comprehensive guide for learning how to build neural networks from scratch, following the principles outlined in the book "Neural Networks from Scratch" (NNFS).
-Whether you are a beginner or someone with prior experience, this repo aims to provide a solid foundation in understanding neural networks and their implementations.
+Whether you are a beginner or someone with prior experience, this repository aims to provide a solid foundation in understanding neural networks and their implementations.

 ## Purpose
 The primary goal of this repository is to help learners: